What Is Gear Hobbing?

 How the Gear Hobbing Process Works

 The gear hobbing process is based on synchronized rotation between the hob cutter and the gear blank.
-As the hob rotates, it progressively removes material while the workpiece turns at a controlled speed.
-This coordinated movement ensures that each tooth is generated accurately along the gear circumference.
+As the hob rotates, it gradually removes material while the workpiece turns at a controlled speed.

 Gear Hobbing Machines and Their Role in Accuracy